Common Bank Scams & How to Protect Your Accounts

-When you bank with Adirondack Regional Federal Credit Union online, we rely on industry-best protocols to keep your accounts safe.
+One of the amazing membership benefits that come with having online banking through Adirondack Regional Federal Credit Union is we rely on industry-best protocols to keep your accounts safe.
 For example, we require two-factor authentication when you log into your account.
 And if you try to sign in from a new device, we require you to answer a security question.
 Make sure to check out our resources on how to protect your online security and bank accounts.

 Top Four Common Banking Scams:

 The following scams and tips on how to avoid them are listed on usa.gov website.

 - Overpayment scams – A scammer sends you a counterfeit check and requests that you deposit it into your bank account.
 They then ask you to wire a portion of the money back.
 Since the check they sent you was fake, you’ll not only have to pay your bank back for the amount of the check, you’ll also lose the money you wired.

 - Unsolicited check fraud – A scammer sends you a check that you are not expecting.
 If cashed, you may unknowingly be authorizing a large purchase or signing up for a loan that you didn’t initiate.